 GEO-203 (301).
 Lakes and Environmental Change (Winter; Rodbell).
 Modern limnology and the record of environmental change as recorded in the physical and chemical properties of lake water and lake sediments.
 Includes a term-long research project on two local lakes, and the interpretation of the proxy paleoenvironmental indicators contained in sediment cores from these lakes.
 Prerequisites: Any Geology or Biology course numbered 110 or higher; weekly lab.

 GEO-206 (255).
-Volcanology (Not offered 2013-14).
+Volcanology (Spring; Frey).
 Overview of the geological, chemical, and physical processes that generate volcanoes and the implications of volcanism and what they tell us about Earth’s internal processes; properties, generation, and evolution of magmas and magma chambers; eruptive mechanisms; classification of volcanic deposits; climate effects; and volcanic hazards, including their prediction and mitigation.
 Labs include case studies of classic volcanic eruptions.
 Prerequisite: Any Geology course numbered 110 or higher; weekly lab.

 GEO-307 (253).
 Structural Geology (Spring; Manon).
 The geometry and dynamics of deformed rocks involving detailed description and kinematic analysis of field sites.
 Topics include stress and strain, folding, faulting, cleavage formation, map interpretation, and the relationships between plate tectonic settings and crustal structure.
 Course focuses on the structural evolution of eastern New York as seen in field projects.
 Prerequisite: Any geology course numbered 200 or higher, or permission of the instructor; weekly lab.